 What is a Disabling Condition?
 Social Security considers any medical condition disabling if it keeps your form working.
 However, your conditions also must keep you from working for 12 months or longer.
 Social Security has a list of specific conditions that will automatically qualify you for benefits, known as the “Blue Book.”

 The Blue Book lists different medical conditions that qualify for disability benefits.
 However, you must meet certain conditions.
 Generally, the requirements under the Blue Book describe the most severe cases of any condition.
 The Blue Book generally categorizes conditions by body system or function.
-Social Security has separate disability listings for adults and children under the age of 18.
-The children’s listings are almost identical to the adult listings.
+Although there is a separate disability listings for adults and children under the age of 18.
 Above all they also include a listing for growth impairments.

 Listing of Medical Impairments

 For adults, medical conditions that qualify for disability benefits include:

 - Musculoskeletal system, special senses and speech, respiratory disorders , cardiovascular disorders

 - Digestive system disorders, genitourinary disorders, hematological disorders, skin disorders

 - Endocrine disorders, congenital disorders affecting multiple body systems, neurological disorders, mental disorders, cancer and immune system disorders

 Social Security has very few conditions that qualify you for benefits on a diagnosis alone.
 These include ALS, an organ transplant and certain cancers.
 Not all cancers will automatically qualify your for benefits.